Philos Black

 Philos Block Party – Brooklyn, NY

-Wendell Shelby-Wallace Philos Black Associate Director Wendell Shelby-Wallace is a native of Houma, Louisiana and a proud Morehouse Man.
+Wendell Shelby-Wallace Associate Leadership Network Director Wendell Shelby-Wallace is a native of Houma, Louisiana and a proud Morehouse Man.
 Prior to joining the Philos team, Wendell served as the Director of External Affairs, Strategic Partnerships, and Initiatives at the Consulate General of Israel to the Southeastern United States.
 He is also experienced as a special advisor with the Israel Ministry of Foreign Affairs, advising the Atlanta consulate and other missions on partnerships with the African American community.
 His versatile skill set also includes experience as a teacher in Massachusetts and Louisiana, organizing director of coordinated campaigns in North Carolina, Louisiana, and Virginia, as well as a disaster recovery specialist with the Louisiana Governor's Division of Administration.

 In 2023, he was honored with the distinguished NAACP Beloved Community Award in Terrebonne Parish, recognizing his outstanding work in revitalizing Black-Jewish relations, expanding global education opportunities for minority students, and promoting interfaith social justice initiatives.